Speakers from Current and Past Congresses Include…

 Winner, 2012 Sanofi BioGENEius Challenge Canada

-At seventeen, Janelle Tam has discovered that cellulose, a material found in trees that helps them stand up straight, is an antioxidant with potent anti-aging properties.
-Janelle’s study of minute particles in tree pulp known as nano-crystalline cellulose (NCC) led to an “a-ha”! moment for the young innovator — she had unearthed a super-durable material that had the power to fight disease and prevent aging.
-This unbelievable discovery won Tam the 2012 Sano fi BioGENEius Challenge Canada, a national competition for young scientists.
-Janelle is now at Princeton University.
+At 17-years-old, Janelle Tam has discovered that cellulose, a material found in trees that helps them stand up straight, is an antioxidant with potent anti-aging properties.
+Janelle’s study of minute particles in tree pulp known as nanocrystalline cellulose (NCC) led to an “a-ha”! moment for the young innovator — she had unearthed a super-durable material that had the power to fight disease and prevent aging.
+This unbelievable discovery won Janelle the 2012 Sano fi BioGENEius Challenge Canada, a national competition for young scientists.

 Grand Prize Winner, 2013 Google Science Fair

-Paige Brown is the first place medal of distinction winner of the 2016 Intel Science Talent Search, for her research studying the water quality of six environmentally impaired local streams with high E. coli and phosphate contamination levels.
-She is currently developing a cost effective filter largely made of calcium alginate strands to remove the phosphate from storm water systems.
-She wants to study chemical engineering, and is currently deciding between Massachusetts Institute of Technology and Stanford University.
+Paige Brown is the first place medal of distinction winner in global good of the 2016 Intel Science Talent Search, for her research studying the water quality of six environmentally impaired local streams with high E. coli and phosphate contamination levels.
+She is currently developing a cost-effective filter largely made of calcium alginate strands to remove the phosphate from stormwater systems.

 Isha performed her first experiment in the fourth grade, testing candy to figure out why some is chewy and some is hard.
 Since then, her accomplishments have only gotten sweeter: At 16 she won $100,000 for her research on bone growth in zebra fish, she’s coauthored six published scientific papers, and she helped direct Harvard’s National Symposium for the Advancement of Women in Science.
 “If only a small percentage of women are involved in science, we’re slowing the rate at which we’ll make new discoveries,” she says.